islemaiouni/Advanced-Feature-Engineering/README.md

 Identifies the most relevant features based on their contribution to the target variable.
 Methods include mutual information, correlation analysis, LASSO regularization, and tree-based feature importance.
 Reduces overfitting and improves model interpretability.
-Each of these techniques can significantly impact model performance depending on the dataset and problem type.
-Let me know if you need further explanations on any of them! "# Advanced-Feature-Engineering"
+Each of these techniques can significantly impact model performance depending on the dataset and problem type